Do I really need professional product training?

 Professionally designed training content can be your competitive advantage.
 Software can be costly in terms of time and money to deploy and being able to offer your customers a comprehensive training programme could be the difference between them signing on the line or not.

 I’ve been working in the industry for over 20 years and have learnt a lot from each of my previous projects.
-In addition to my Product Training work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.
+In addition to my learning services work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.

-By bringing communications expertise together with Instructional Design and technical experience I bring a balanced professional approach to product training.
+By bringing communications expertise together with instructional design, project management and digital learning experience I bring a balanced professional approach to my work.

-And now I bring that expertise to support tech startups scale their customer enablement (AKA TRAINING).
+And now I bring that expertise to support businesses scale their training and learning and development projects.

 “David is a great example of an excellent professional…He takes a no nonsense approach to project management, whilst constantly innovating and encouraging new ideas.
 I would highly recommend David to develop and support your teams and business.”